imAsparky/cookiecutter-py3-package/docs/source/tutorials/tutorial-create-GH-repo.rst

 New Repository Command Line Options
 -----------------------------------

-After clicking `Create Repsotory` you will be presented with these options.
+After clicking `Create Repository` you will be presented with these options.

 .. image:: ../_static/imgs/tutorials/new-repo-cli-options.png
     :alt: New Repository Command Line Options